ohler55/ox/README.md

 ### Release 1.6.9

  - Added support for BOM.
 They are honored for and handled correctly for UTF-8.
-Others cause encoding issues with Ruby or raise an error.
+Others cause encoding issues with Ruby or raise an error as others are not ASCII compatible..

 ## <a name="description">Description</a>